zihaolam/ethereum-parser/README.md

-# Parser Service
+# Ethereum Parser

-This is a simple Go-based HTTP server for handling Ethereum address subscriptions, fetching transactions, and retrieving the current block.
+This is a simple parser for handling Ethereum address subscriptions, fetching transactions, and retrieving the current block.
 The server is designed to use an Ethereum blockchain parser, allowing users to subscribe to Ethereum addresses and retrieve transactions for those addresses.
+The projects comes with a http server that can be used to interact with the parser.

 ## Features

 - Subscribe: Subscribe to Ethereum addresses to track transactions.
 - Get Transactions: Retrieve a list of transactions for subscribed addresses.
 - Get Current Block: Get the latest block number.
-- Wildcard Route Logging: Logs requests to unhandled routes, providing a custom 404 response.

 ## Requirements